eddymina/ECG_Classification_Pytorch/README.md

 </p>

 #### Instructions for set Up:
- 1. Make sure heartbeat.py and normalizer.py are in the same directory. `heartbeat.py`  is a small written signal processing library and `normalizer.py` has several other util functions
+ 1. Make sure heartbeat.py and normalizer.py are in the same directory. `heartbeat.py`  is a small written signal processing library and `normalizer.py` has several other util functions and is based on (requires) heartbeat.py

  2. Folder mit_data (attached in data file) where all data is stored.
 This must also be in the same directory for heart beat to work.